LogtalkDotOrg/logtalk3/tests/prolog/NOTES.md

 - corner cases in arithmetic operations where several systems provide non-conforming but otherwise valid results
-- several systems can also represent the character zero but the ISO standard specifies a domain error for predicates that peek or get the character zero (or its code)
+- several systems can also represent the character zero but the ISO standard specifies a representation error for predicates that peek or get the character zero (or its code)
 - type checking of output arguments of standard predicates, which is problematic from both semantics and performance perspectives